 The Low-Down on Email Marketing Providers’ Acceptable Use Policies

 I searched about a dozen email marketing providers’ websites to find information about their acceptable use policies and prohibited content.
 Surprisingly, there were several websites where I simply couldn’t find this information.
 Others had it buried in legalese.
-Long story short, here’s what I found:
+Long story short, here’s what I found (in alphabetical order):

 - Constant Contact Prohibited Content and Commerce Statement: The policy does not specifically state no marijuana businesses, but it does say the Constant Contact service cannot be used by any person or organization who “sells or promotes any products or services that are unlawful in the location at which the content is posted or received” or who “provides, sells, or offers to sell products, content, or services related to illegal drugs and contraband that are unlawful in the location at which the content is posted or received.”

-- GetResponse Terms of Service: The policy does not specifically state no marijuana businesses, but in section 6, it does provide a link to a list of things customers are not allowed to use the service for, which includes using the service to “stream, disclose, engage and/or offer to sell, either directly or indirectly, any goods or services that market for drugs of any kind, products related to drugs, symbols related to drugs, and the use of drugs of any kind.”
+- GetResponse Terms of Service: The policy does not specifically state no marijuana businesses, but in Section 6, there is a link to a list of things customers are not allowed to use the service for, which includes using the service to “stream, disclose, engage and/or offer to sell, either directly or indirectly, any goods or services that market for drugs of any kind, products related to drugs, symbols related to drugs, and the use of drugs of any kind.”

-A commonality found in most email marketing providers’ legal language is the use of “at our sole discretion” or similar verbiage.
+A common phrase found in most email marketing providers’ legal language is “at our sole discretion” or similar verbiage.
 In other words, there are many ways the email marketing provider can suspend or terminate your account at their own discretion, including if your business doesn’t sell marijuana products at all.
 It’s a handy catch-all that you should be aware of.
 When you’re using a SaaS product, you’re always at their mercy and nothing is ever guaranteed.

 What Should Marijuana Businesses Do?

-This isn’t an easy answer because email marketing providers’ policies could change at any time.
-My recommendation is to speak directly with any email marketing provider you’re thinking of using and get an answer about whether or not your marijuana-related business can use the service to promote its products and services to your subscribers without fear of having your account suspended one day.
+My recommendation is to speak directly with any email marketing provider you’re thinking of using (or are already using) and get an answer about whether or not your marijuana-related business can use the service to promote its products and services to your subscribers without fear of having your account suspended one day.
 Be sure to get the answer in writing!

-As the marijuana industry matures, industry-specific marketing platforms (including email marketing) are launching, but deliverability is always a concern with new tools.
-Unfortunately, there isn’t a perfect solution right now.
-Email marketing is a great opportunity for marijuana-related businesses, but while marijuana, itself, is still illegal at the federal level, many email marketing providers are sticking to the old rules.
+Bottom-line, email marketing is a great opportunity for marijuana-related businesses, but while marijuana, itself, is still illegal at the federal level, many email marketing providers are sticking to the old rules.
 Fortunately, Cannabiz Media offers a reliable solution.